-Hutchinson Police make prostitution arrest at massage spa
+Hutchinson police make prostitution arrest at massage spa

 HUTCHINSON, Kan.
-(KSNW) – Hutchinson Police make an arrest in a suspected prostitution case after numerous complaints are directed at a local spa.
+(KSNW) – Hutchinson police made an arrest in a suspected prostitution case after numerous complaints directed at a local spa.

-Yu Jun Fang, 54-years-old, was arrested and charged with one count of promoting the sale of sexual relations, and a second similar count to reflect doing so while “maintaining an establishment.”
+Yu Jun Fang, 54, was arrested on suspicion of promoting the sale of sexual relations and a second similar count to reflect doing so while “maintaining an establishment.”

-The Police Department received numerous reports of sexual acts being offered as part of the service.
+The department received numerous reports of sexual acts being offered as part of the service.

 Officers with the Hutchinson Police Department’s Repeat Offender Unit and Detective Division conducted a search warrant at The Spring Spa located at 1509 N Lorraine St.